« True Innovation Requires Fascism? | ESG Scoring, What You Need to Know, And What It is? » |

 I have no doubt that Gates is eyeing the exact same thing here.

 Then you have the solid CO2 substance idea.
 Dumping the CO2 into the ocean.
 The logistics of this method are mind boggling.
 There are many facets to this.
 First they will have to determine how much of the CO2 slurry they can dump in a particular area, before it changes the PH of the water enough to kill wildlife.
-And the tides will effect the volume of water in a given area as well.
-So there's a timing aspect to it as well.
+And the tides will effect the volume of water in a given area while causing a change in currents, so there's a timing aspect to it as well.
 Then once the ecological impact is determined, they can actually attempt to engineer a system to distribute it.
 Because dumping it from ships wouldn't be very "carbon neutral."

 However, this is all based on the idea that carbon dioxide in the air is going to destroy our environment, is it?
 What evidence do we have other than the hockey stick chart, which was comprised of falsified data, and politicians who are pushing this idea.